ElmerAvila09/azure-infraestructure-project/README.md

 ```

 4. Create a Resource Group to store your Packer images.
 Execute the following command:
+    - You can replace the `location` with your desired location.

 ```sh
 az group create --name Azuredevops --location westeurope --tags "application=webserver"
 ```

 5. To be able to build the Packer image, configure the `server.json` file with your Azure credentials.
-Specifically, you should provide values for the variables `client_id`, `client_secret`, and `subscription_id`, which can be obtained from your Azure Portal with the corresponding names:
+Specifically, you should provide values for the variables `client_id`, `client_secret`, `subscription_id`, and `location`, which can be obtained from your Azure Portal with the corresponding names:

     - `client_id` = Application Id
     - `client_secret` = Secret Key
     - `subscription_id` = Subscription Id
+    - `location` = Location used in step 4.

 6. Run the following command to build the custom image for the Virtual Machines.
 ```sh